wrdrd/docs/docs/consulting/education-technology.rst

 written mostly in :ref:`Python` and :ref:`Javascript`.

-.. index:: Jupyter and EdX
+.. index:: Jupyter and edX
 .. _jupyter and edx:

-Jupyter and EdX
+Jupyter and edX
 ~~~~~~~~~~~~~~~~~~

 * :ref:`Jupyter Notebook` and :ref:`edX` are mostly written in :ref:`Python`